 Person or Entity Authentication: This involves implementing measures to verify the real identity of any individual or entity trying to access ePHI.

 Transmission Security: This involves implementing measures to guard against unauthorized access when ePHI is in transmission.

 Administrative safeguards include implementing employee policies and procedures to comply with the HIPAA Security Rule requirements.
-For instance, employee training, both for labor and management, that defines what an individual can or cannot do once access is granted.
+For instance, employee training, both for labor and management, defines what an individual can or cannot do once access is granted.
 Under the provisions of this safeguard, CEs and BAs are also required to perform risk analysis.
 Organizations need to ensure that they meet the required standards in the following areas:

 Security Management Process: This involves the policies and procedures of organizations that pertain to security violations.
 It incorporates procedures for detecting, dealing with, and containing violations, and not just preventive measures.

 Assigning Security Authority: This refers to the people or an individual assigned to develop and implement appropriate policies and measures to meet the requirements of the HIPAA Security Rule.

 Security Incident Procedures: This involves the policies and procedures in place for dealing with security incidents.

 Information Access Management: This refers to the level of authorization access to any ePHI, particularly how access is restricted to authorized individuals only.